microsoftgraph/msgraph-sdk-go/README.md

 >
 > **Note:** the Microsoft Graph Go SDK is currently in Community Preview.
 During this period we're expecting breaking changes to happen to the SDK based on community's feedback.
 Checkout the [known limitations](https://github.com/microsoftgraph/msgraph-sdk-go-core/issues/1).

+## Announcement

+We are excited to announce the release of the Release Candidate (RC) version of our software development kit (SDK) for developers from `v0.56.0`.

+This release brings several new features, bug fixes, and improvements that we believe will make the SDK even more powerful and reliable.
+The RC version is the last step before the final release and is intended for developers to test and provide feedback on the new features and improvements.

 ## 1. Installation

 ```Shell